This post is written by Jet Toyco, a trader and trading coach.

 What it does is that it visualizes the highs and lows of the daily candle no matter what timeframe you choose.

 EURCHF Daily Timeframe:

 So, how can you use this indicator in your trading?

 You can go short when the price forms a bearish candle from the previous day’s highs and look to take profit before it reaches the previous day’s low.

 “Why should I use the daily highs and lows?

 It’s because some markets statistically tend to reverse from their daily highs and lows, while some markets tend to continue trending beyond their daily highs and lows.

 If you want to learn more, you can check it out here, which can help you apply the best trading indicators mentioned in this article

-Now, if you are a price action trader, you’re going to love the next indicator on the list.
+Now, if you are a price action trader, you will love the next indicator on the list.